atayahmet/sec-to-min/readme.md

 Type: `number`

 The number of seconds you want to conver to a minutes and seconds string.
+Must be a positive number.

 ## License